dhyeyhalani/Lightweight-Hybrid-Face-Attendance/README.md

 #### C. `.gitignore` (The Filter)
 This file stops you from uploading junk.
-Create a file named `.gitignore` (no extension, just `.gitignore`) and paste this:
+Create a file named `.gitignore` (no extension, just `.gitignore`) and paste this (if and only if the given .gitignore file is giving you any error):

 ```text
 # Ignore Virtual Environment